Mersal: Casting

 In December 2016, actresses Jyothika, Kajal Aggarwal and Samantha Ruth Prabhu were announced as the female leads for the film.
-However, the production team later revealed that Jyothika opted out of the film due to unavoidable reasons. and the role went to Nithya Menen in her first association with Vijay.
+However, the production team later revealed that Jyothika opted out of the film due to unavoidable reasons and the role went to Nithya Menen in her first collaboration with Vijay.
 In January 2017, A. R. Rahman was reported to compose the film's background score and soundtrack album, collaborating with Vijay after ten years since Azhagiya Thamizh Magan (2007).
 Actors S. J. Suryah and Sathyaraj also joined the cast as supporting actors, the former in a negative role with two looks in the film.
 Vadivelu who eventually wanted to act with Vijay in Theri, missed the role due to unavoidable reasons.
 He was later announced as a part of this project.
 Other comedians Kovai Sarala, Sathyan and Rajendran also joined the film.

 Atlee's usual cinematographer George C. Williams whom worked for Raja Rani and Theri, was supposed to work in this film too, but failed due to date clashes with his other project.
 Later, newcomer G. K. Vishnu, an erstwhile assistant of Richard M. Nathan was signed on this project.
 The official cast and crew members working in the film, were announced by Thenandal Films in January 2017, with Anal Arasu as the action choreographer, Ruben who worked with Atlee in his previous projects were announced as the film's editor, T. Muthuraj as the film's production designer, Shobi and Prem Rakshith as dance choreographers, Neeraja Kona and Komal Shahani as the costume designers.
 During the film's production, Hareesh Peradi, Yogi Babu and Cheenu Mohan joined the film's cast.